Wheatley Playing Field Trust Business Plan 2015/16 (updated Sep 2022)

 The Playing Field Trust’s purpose is to provide the environment, facilities and support in which each of its constituent clubs and community activities can flourish.
 The clubs which do flourish are those with strong junior sections, especially so when this strength can be carried through into the adult teams.

-Wheatley Rugby Club fields 2 senior teams and remains the club with the largest junior section, with many mini and junior.
+Wheatley Rugby Club fields 2 senior teams and remains the club with the longest history in Wheatley

-Wheatley Football Clubs run three teams and there is a thriving junior section that at present plays away from Holton.
+Wheatley FC run junior football from mini to U13 plus an adult men’s team.
 The trust will endeavour to provide facilities for all ages football teams to play at Holton.

 Promoting Community Interaction